-Adjust the trigger using a 1/16" Allen wrench.
+Adjust the trigger using a 1/4" Allen wrench.

-- 1 Remove the magazine from the rifle by pressing the magazine release button.
-Open the bolt and verify the rifle is unloaded. - 2 Locate the trigger pull adjustment screw, located just in front of the trigger guard (Figure 11). - 3 To increase the weight of the trigger pull, turn the adjustment screw in a clockwise direction using a 1/16" Allen wrench. - To decrease the weight of the trigger pull, turn the adjustment screw in a counterclockwise direction. - IMPORTANT: If trigger pull is increased too much, the trigger cannot be pulled.
+- 2 Locate the trigger pull adjustment screw, located just in front of the trigger guard (Figure 11). - 3 To increase the weight of the trigger pull, turn the adjustment screw in a clockwise direction using a 1/16" Allen wrench. - To decrease the weight of the trigger pull, turn the adjustment screw in a counterclockwise direction. - IMPORTANT: If trigger pull is increased too much, the trigger cannot be pulled.
 Turn the screw counterclockwise until trigger can be pulled. - 4 Trigger pull can be measured, with the rifle unloaded and the bolt closed, using a very accurate spring scale or a commercially available set of trigger pull measuring weights.
 Most gunsmiths can also measure trigger pull for you.